Version 3.2: October 27, 2019

-*Note re. reading – Marshall McLuhan explained that literacy is good but it makes us susceptible to propaganda: http://canadianliberty.com/marshall-mcluhan-interview-from-1977-surveillance-identity-propaganda/
+*Note about READING: Marshall McLuhan explained that literacy is good but it makes us susceptible to propaganda: http://canadianliberty.com/marshall-mcluhan-interview-from-1977-surveillance-identity-propaganda/.

 *World Brain: see http://canadianliberty.com/power-reality-journal-issue-7/#Part11 – starting with “Collective Intelligence” heading concerning the related ideas of H. G. Wells, Teilhard de Chardin, Terence McKenna and Jacques Attali: especially http://canadianliberty.com/power-reality-journal-issue-7/#11-17 and http://canadianliberty.com/power-reality-journal-issue-7/#11-18